Nomad vs Saily

 Nomad and Saily snapshot

 The same tracked attributes for each brand, at equal visual weight.
-Every value moves from pending to verified only when read from a source.
+Every value moves to a sourced value only when read from a source.
 Neither brand is ranked above the other here.

 Side by side